ailton-santos/File_Sharing/README.md

-# File sharing framework focused on the development of socio-emotional skills
+# File sharing focused on the development of socio-emotional skills

-Through a study of options that sought to replace the formal research requested in the development of the prototype and focusing on the central idea regarding the socio-emotional issues embedded in the platform, we seek to present, initially to the academic environment, a solution to file sharing.
+## Ailton Santos

+JavaScript program that allows file sharing between users, with a focus on social-emotional issues